-Releases from lakes Pamamaroo and Menindee are continuing.
+In response to the improved oxygen conditions and continuing cooler temperatures through winter, releases from lakes Pamamaroo and Menindee were reduced last week to further preserve the water resource stored in the lakes, but still maintain flows above operational flow targets at Weir 32.
 NSW and Commonwealth agencies will continue to work together and monitor dissolved oxygen levels in this area and advise the best operational measures to mitigate risks to aquatic life as much as possible.
 This can involve adjusting the timing, size and location of releases from the lakes into the lower Darling River to maintain the quality of the water in the river.
 Releases from both Lake Pamamaroo and Lake Menindee continue to be managed to minimise the risk of further hypoxia-related fish deaths in the Darling River at Menindee.